 - Animal Farm by George Orwell

-It’s a satire to stalin era.
-From the simple story of pigs and other farm animals, orwell explained political moves before 2nd world war.
+It’s a satire to the Stalin era.
+From the simple story of pigs and other farm animals, Orwell explained political moves before the 2nd world war.

 - No full stops in India by Mark Tully